Finish off your triathlon season with a must do event!

 Pets – Can I bring my furry friend?: While we are animal lovers, pets are not allowed in Sunapee State Park or at the Sunapee Triathlon for safety reasons.

 Competition Category: As a USAT sanctioned event, results will be submitted to USA Triathlon and all individual finishers will be ranked within their competition category nationally.
 All individual athletes will be required to chose one of the following categories to compete within.
-Swim waves will be compiled from category so that like category athletes compete directly with one another.
+Swim waves will be compiled so that like category athletes compete directly with one another.
 Athletes who change swim wave will have their competition category updated accordingly.